richorama/richorama.github.io/about.md

 ![](/images/me.jpg)

 Hi, my name is Richard Astbury, I work at Microsoft helping developers to succeed using the Azure cloud.
-I'm a [Puralsight author](http://www.pluralsight.com/courses/microsoft-orleans-introduction) and a [Microsoft MVP for Azure](http://mvp.microsoft.com/en-us/mvp/richard%20astbury-4039939).
+I'm a [Puralsight author](http://www.pluralsight.com/courses/microsoft-orleans-introduction) and an ex Microsoft MVP.

 I'm interested in programming in TypeScript, C#, Python and playing around with many more.
 In real life I like cycling, paddle boarding, snowboarding and drum and bass.
 I don't like marmite.